-Biological sciences are arguably the field where SSPs have been most investigated over the past three decades, both in methods and applications.
-A comprehensive and up-to-date review is presented by \citet{Den(19)}, from which it emerges the critical role of SSPs for the understanding of genome biology.
-Although sequencing technologies have greatly advanced the understanding of genome biology, it is well known that observed samples are not perfectly representative of the molecular heterogeneity or species composition of the underlying DNA library, often providing a poor representation due to low-abundance molecules that are hard to sample.
-Unless DNA libraries can be sequenced up to complete saturation, which is typically not convenient due to budget constraints, it is common to make use of the observed sample to infer the molecular heterogeneity of additional unobservable samples from the library, as well as of the library itself. \citet{Den(19)} identified three main questions that a researcher may ask: \begin{itemize} \item[Q1)] what is the expected population frequency of a species with frequency $r\geq1$ in the sample? \item[Q2)] how many previously unobserved species in the sample will be observed in additional samples? \item[Q3)] how many species with frequency $r\geq1$ in the sample will be observed in additional samples? \end{itemize} These are examples of SSPs, with Q2) being precisely the unseen-species problem, and they apply to the analysis of sequencing complexity \citep{Dal(13)}, the design of sequencing experiments \citep{Sim(14)} and the estimation of genetic diversity \citep{Gao(07)}, immune receptor diversity \citep{Rob(09)} and genetic variation \citep{Ion(09)}.
+Biological sciences are the field where SSPs have been most investigated over the past three decades, raising several challenges in both methods and applications.
+This is testified by the work of \citet{Den(19)}, which shows how large scale genomic data provide a fertile ground for SSPs.
+Although sequencing technologies have advanced the understanding of genome biology, observed samples may not be perfectly representative of the molecular heterogeneity or species composition of the underlying DNA library, often providing a poor representation due to low-abundance molecules that are hard to sample.
+Due to the impossibility of sequencing DNA libraries up to complete saturation, it is common to make use of the observed samples, typically collected under suitable budget constraints, to infer the molecular heterogeneity of additional unobserved samples from the library, as well as of the library itself. \citet{Den(19)} identified three major questions of interest: \begin{itemize} \item[Q1)] what is the expected population frequency of a species with frequency $r\geq1$ in the sample? \item[Q2)] how many previously unobserved species in the sample will be observed in additional samples? \item[Q3)] how many species with frequency $r\geq1$ in the sample will be observed in additional samples? \end{itemize} These are popular examples of SSPs, with Q2) being the unseen-species problem, and they all apply to statistical analysis related to the study of sequencing complexity \citep{Dal(13)}, design of sequencing experiments \citep{Sim(14)} and estimation of genetic diversity \citep{Gao(07)}, immune receptor diversity \citep{Rob(09)} and genetic variation \citep{Ion(09)}.